paulpaulych/cyber-chat/doc/task.md

    2. Configure shared settings
 2. Leave the room without its finishing
 3. Leave room without ending the room
+3. Close room

 # Requirements
 1. The room is held using a web browser
-2. Only one person except call owner can join room.
+2. Only one person except call host can join room.
 Another tryer should get corresponding message
 3. Room participation should be durable(i.e., leaving a room page by participant should not finish a room, local and shared settings should be saved)
 4. Mic and webcam should be disabled by default when creating or joining a room